Share this

 First, a few definitions.
 Artificial intelligence (AI) encompasses much more than machine learning (ML).
 AI encompasses anything that's artificial in intelligence, including rule-based systems and more trial-and-error aspects that aren't deep learning, which is what people typically talk about.
 ML is a subset of AI.

 In machine learning, the key difference is that you don't explicitly tell the algorithm what to do.
 Although people tend to think of machine learning as being composed of neural networks (i.e., modeled on the human brain and nervous systems), that’s not always the case.
-For example, machine learning-1linear regression, such as fitting a line to data points in Excel, is machine learning.
+For example, linear regression, such as fitting a line to data points in Excel, is machine learning.
 Even though we tend to think of artificial intelligence as the more complex of the two, it's actually the other way around.

 Since computation power has increased dramatically in recent years, it's been much easier to train these massive deep-learning models to learn patterns within data.
 When it comes to energy systems, there's a correlation between how renewable energy technologies, smart grid technologies, and machine learning technologies are increasing simultaneously.
 So maybe it makes sense to combine these two in a way that revolutionizes our energy system.